joyparikh/ASK2ME_NLP/README.md

 3. F1-score(HM of precision and recall) : 2/(Recall <sup>-1</sup> + Precision <sup>-1</sup> )

 A confusion matrix can also be printed to find out the exact number of True Positives, False Positives, True Negatives and False Negatives.

+# Python code : SVMbasedclassifier

+Have converted the newdata jupyter notebook into proper functions.
+Improved code reusability and added an overall test function at the end.